mkazhdan/PoissonRecon/README.md

 <SUMMARY>
 <font size="+1"><b>Reconstruction.example.cpp</b></font>
 </SUMMARY>
-In addition to executables, the reconstruction code can be interfaced into through the functionality implemented in <CODE>Reconstructors.h</CODE>.
+In addition to executables, the reconstruction code can be interfaced into through the functionality implemented in <CODE>Reconstructors.h</CODE> and <CODE>Extrapolator.h</CODE>
 Using the functionality requires requires choosing a finite element type, <CODE>FEMSig</CODE> and defining one input stream and two output streams.
 <UL>
 <LI>The template parameter <CODE>FEMSig</CODE> describes the finite element type, which is a composite of the degree of the finite element and the boundary conditions it satisfies.
 Given an integer valued <CODE>Degree</CODE> and boundary type <CODE>BType</CODE> (one of <CODE>BOUNDARY_FREE</CODE>, <CODE>BOUNDARY_DIRICHLET</CODE>, and <CODE>BOUNDARY_NEUMANN</CODE> defined in <CODE>BSplineData.h</CODE>), the signature is defined by setting: